brundonsmith/crowdx/README.md

-# CrowdX: A tiny MobX-like reactivity library in less than 3k
+# CrowdX: A tiny MobX-like reactivity library in less than 400 lines

 I created this because I'm a huge fan of MobX, but the "magic" that goes into it - while simple at its heart - may not be clear to everybody, and can be a